JackDanna/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 The wraith in Area 14 is determined to drive off or eliminnate the spectator, but thus far, the creature has easily fended off the assaults of Mormesk's zombies and ghouls, seemingly oblivious to the undead roaming the mine.
 Should the party attempt to remove anything from this area, the spectator will attack.
 If somehow blinded, the creature retreats to its home plane, convinced that it can no longer fulfill the purpose for which it was summoned.

-By succeeding in a CL 3 Communication Skill check, a character can trick the spectator into believing that one or more party members are wizards or miners employed by the overseers of Tide Echo Tunnels, dispatched to terminnate the spectator's service.
+By succeeding in a CL 3 Deception check, a character can trick the spectator into believing that one or more party members are wizards or miners employed by the overseers of Tide Echo Tunnels, dispatched to terminnate the spectator's service.
 If the deception is convincing, the spectator will believe it is free from its obligations, vanishing and returning to its home plane.

-**The Brazier of Green Flame.** A successful CL 3 General Knowledge skill check identifies the brazier as the source of the magic permeating the surrounding caverns.
+**The Brazier of Green Flame.** A successful CL 3 Knowledge skill check identifies the brazier as the source of the magic permeating the surrounding caverns.
 This magic has waned over the years, rendering it unable to permanently enchant magical items.
 However, any nonmagical weapon or armor immersed in the green flame for at least 1 minute temporarily becomes a +1 weapon or +1 armor, respectively, for 1d12 hours (see appendix A).
 The brazier cannot be removed from the Forge of Enchantment.

 **The Northern Chamber.** This small, separate workspace was utilized for the final touches on items being prepared for enchantment, including polishing, lacquering, and other finishing touches.
 Like the primary workshop, it has sustained severe damage.